Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Model

 \end{itemize}

-Again, as in the case with pile-ups, it is not easy to distinguish scaling laws (\ref{eq16}) and (\ref{eq17}) and difference between them by analysis of probability density functions $f(n)$ for various moments of time (Fig.~\ref{Wall_PDFCDF}a), especially from experimental data.
+Again, as in the case with pile-ups, it is not easy to distinguish scaling laws (\ref{eq14}) and (\ref{eq15}) and difference between them by analysis of PDFs $f(n)$ for various times (Fig.~\ref{Wall_PDFCDF}a), especially from experimental data.

 And it is much more easier to observe the scaling laws by analysis of the cumulative distribution functions (Fig.~\ref{Wall_PDFCDF}b).
-The visual comprehension of scaling law (\ref{eq17}) can be easily obtained by viewing the steady shift of the cumulative distribution functions (CDFs) to the right side in Fig.~\ref{Wall_PDFCDF}b.
-The shift becomes linear (i.e. proportional to $t$) after $t>10^2$ (but not after $t>10^4$, like it was for pile-ups!), when the first cluster will reach the 0-boundary, i.e. when some cluster by continuous detachments will decrease its size to 0 and disappear.
-But the most essential point is that shortly after $t>t_0$ the size distribution for wall configuration becomes exponential (\ref{eq15}), that is scale-free one and without any ``apparent'' peak value.
+The visual comprehension of scaling law (\ref{eq15}) can be easily obtained by viewing the steady shift of the cumulative distribution functions (CDFs) to the right side in Fig.~\ref{Wall_PDFCDF}b.
+The shift becomes linear (i.e. proportional to $t$) after $t>t_{0,w}=10^2$ (but not after $t>t_{0,w}=10^4$, like it was for pile-ups!), when the first cluster will reach the 0-boundary, i.e. when some cluster by continuous detachments will decrease its size to 0 and disappear.
+But the most essential point is that shortly after $t>t_{0,w}$ the size distribution for wall configuration becomes exponential (\ref{eq13}), that is scale-free one and without any ``apparent'' peak value.

+The assumption as to the better scaling analysis of CFDs in comparison to PDFs is related to the following simple property: if PDF $f(n,t)$ is scaled by some law like $f(n,\lambda t) = \lambda^\mu f( \lambda^\nu x, t)$, than its CDF $g(n,t)$ is scaled by the following law:

+This means that if PDF $f(n,t)$ can be scaled by stretching its ordinates ($\lambda^\mu$) and abscissas ($\lambda^\nu$), then its CDFs $g(n,t)$ can be scaled by stretching abscissas ($\nu\neq0$) only, but not by ordinates ($\mu=0$), which will be preserved.